CyberExplosion/Fall-King/ProjectDocument.md

 **Describe the basics of movement and physics in your game.
 Is it the standard physics model?
 What did you change or modify?
 Did you make your movement scripts that do not use the physics system?**

+### Player Controller
+* Describe how to make player feel snappy and smooth when moving
+* Describe how player expect to interact with many different prefab around them

 ## Animation and Visuals

 ### Student Information